craciungabi/FreaksCatalog-Blockchain/README.md

      norm ( enum Norm)          Norm: [Part time, Full time] score (uint)      The score represents the arithmetic mean between: [role, skill, norm, risk]

  displaying all freaks [ this function can be called by any freak];
+ allocate profit for each freak  [this function can only be called by financial]:
+    Before this, Financial should 'approve' this contract to spend the USDC for Profit Sharing Contract should interact with USDC and transfer the amount from Financial wallet to this contract. interact with the Freaks smart contract and calculate the share for each freak that participated to the profit in the specified period of time (take into account freak's      startDate endDate). approve each freak to withdraw the allocated amount from the Profit Sharing smart contract. take into consideration that freaks might have unspent allocations.
+These should be added to the current allocation.